The Beatles' 1966 US tour: Opposition to Vietnam War

 Lennon and Harrison had warned Epstein that they were no longer prepared to stay silent about pressing political issues such as the Vietnam War.
 The controversy surrounding Lennon's "Jesus" remarks reinforced their determination to speak out and furthered the Beatles' standing in the emerging counterculture.
 At the time, 90 per cent of Americans still supported their country's involvement in the conflict.

 Having first voiced the group's opposition to the Vietnam War during their stay in Tokyo, Lennon caused further controversy during the band's press conference in Toronto on 17 August when he stated his support for American draft-dodgers escaping to Canada.
 When the band arrived in New York on 22 August, Lennon again criticised US participation in the war.
-All four Beatles publicly denounced the war as "wrong".
+Harrison denounced war in general, and Lennon stated that all four Beatles felt US involvement in Vietnam was "wrong".
 At Shea Stadium the following day, the pre-show press conference descended into an argument between members of the media over the Beatles' opposition to the war.